The LM Studio Model That Sent Me Down a Fine-Tuning Rabbit Hole

 That's the point.
 The general model didn't know how to do this task.
 The fine-tuned model does, and it costs almost nothing to run.

-What I Want to Try
+What I Want to Try using fine tuning

 All of this makes me want to test whether fine-tuning can solve a few specific problems I keep running into: